amarder/amarder.github.io/src/content/post/immich/index.md

 ### restic

-Below is the bash script I use to backup Immich using restic.
+Below is the bash script I use to back up Immich using restic.
 I modified the backup script template from the [Immich docs](https://docs.immich.app/guides/template-backup-script).
 Here are the modifications I made:
-- Use restic instead of borg
+- Use restic instead of Borg
 - Perform remote backup only (don't make a local copy)
-- Stop/start server during backup to guarantee sql dump and files are consistent
+- Stop/start server during backup to guarantee SQL dump and files are consistent

 ```bash title=backup.sh
 #!/bin/bash